 - Conduct scholarly research at a university in an area related to his/her current teaching discipline

-- Pursue advanced education / certification related to current Collin position
+- Pursue advanced education, certification, or licensure directly related to current Collin position

 Improving College Systems - Suggested areas of focus:

 - Develop models / strategies for improving district-wide student completion